Nilpotency, almost nonnegative curvature and the gradient flow: Proof of the Fibration Theorem

-By \cite{FY}, passing to a finite cover we may assume that $\G=\pi_1(M)$ is a nilpotent group without torsion.
-Hence, to prove the topological part of Theorem $C$, it is enough to show the following:
+By \cite{FY}, passing to a finite cover we may assume that $\Gamma=\pi_1M$ is a nilpotent group without torsion.
+Hence, to prove the topological part of Theorem~\ref{intro:main3}, it is sufficient to show the following:

-\begin{thm} Let $M$ be a closed almost nonnegatively curved $m$-manifold such that $\G=\pi_1(M)$ is a nilpotent group without torsion.
+\begin{thm} Let $M$ be a closed almost nonnegatively curved $m$-manifold such that $\Gamma=\pi_1M$ is a nilpotent group without torsion.
 Then $M$ is the total space of a fiber bundle

 where the base $N$ is a nilmanifold and the fiber $F$ is simply connected. \end{thm}